naimarshad/lxd-containers/helper.md

 If for **some reason kube-proxy** doesn't start on ubuntu20.04 host vm as in my case.
 The below command fixed my issue.

-sudo sysctl -w net/netfilter/nf_conntrack_max=131072 <<--- This value depends, main which you will get from the logs of the kube-proxy pod which doesn't start.
+sudo sysctl -w net/netfilter/nf_conntrack_max=524288<<--- This value depends, main which you will get from the logs of the kube-proxy pod which doesn't start.

-I also have to set contrack value to be persisted and add them in /etc/modprobe.d/conntrack.conf as **options nf_conntrack hashsize=131072
+Also we have to set nf_conntrack hashsize value to be persisted and add them in /etc/modprobe.d/conntrack.conf as **options nf_conntrack hashsize=131072** in order kube-proxy to work properly